-Accrued value allocated to our employees in form of remuneration and social security payments amounted to CHF 716.0 million in fiscal year 2020.
-CHF 325.5 million were interest expenses as payments to our bondholders and lending banks.
-Due to the loss before tax recognized in 2020 as a consequence of the COVID-19 pandemic, Dufry recorded an income in current income tax, mainly based on tax losses in certain jurisdictions.
-In addition, the Company generated tax losses which can be carried forward and used against future taxable profits.
-The total income on income taxes recognized in the income statement 2020 amounted to CHF 130.7 million.
-As described on page 8 in the Chairman letter, the Board of Directors had originally planned to propose a dividend payment of CHF 4.00 per share to the General Meeting of Shareholders held in May 2020.
-However, due to the COVID-19 pandemic and the impacts on the industry and on Dufry's business, the final proposal to the General Meeting was not to pay any dividend in 2020, in order to protect the liquidity of the Company.
-With respect to the 2021 General Meeting of Shareholders, the Board of Directors will propose to keep the dividend payment suspended, thus continuing the strong focus on protecting the liquidity.
+Accrued value allocated to our employees in form of remuneration, retirement benefits, social security payments and other personnel expenses amounted to CHF 635.4 million in fiscal year 2021.
+CHF 250.2 million were interest expenses as payments to our bondholders and lending banks.
+Income taxes paid to public authorities and communities amounted to CHF 19.8 million in 2021.
+Due to the COVID-19 pandemic and the impacts on the industry and on Dufry's business, the Board of Directors had proposed to the 2021 General Meeting not to pay any dividend for the fiscal year 2020, in order to protect the liquidity of the Company.
+As explained in the Chairman Letter on page 10 and with respect to the 2022 General Meeting of Shareholders, the Board of Directors will propose to keep the dividend payment suspended, thus continuing the strong focus on protecting the liquidity.

-Additionally, Dufry contributes every year to a comprehensive number of social initiatives, which are described in the Community Engagement section of this report in page 110.
+Additionally, Dufry contributes every year to a comprehensive number of social initiatives, which are described in the Community Engagement section of the report.